-This is a full year course using the practice of modern statistics.
-Students will use technology to analyze data (graphs), interpret distributions of data, produce models using probability and simulation, test hypotheses and determine significance levels.
-Students wishing to take this course should have above average reading comprehension skills, strong reasoning skills, good communication skills and a good work ethic.
+This is a full-year, introductory college-level statistics course that introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+Students cultivate their understanding of statistics using technology, investigations, problem solving, and writing as they explore concepts such as variation and distribution; patterns and uncertainty; and data-based predictions, decisions, and conclusions.
+Students signing up for this course should have above average reading comprehension skills, strong reasoning skills, good communication skills (i.e. showing your work in extreme detail and summarizing your conclusions), and a good work ethic.
 This course may qualify students for college credit upon successful completion of the College Board's Advanced Placement test given in May (at a cost to the student).
 A graphing calculator is highly recommended for this course.
+It is recommended that students earn a minimum 3.7 in Algebra 2 or 3.0 in H-Algebra II/Trig as well as a recommended minimum of 3.0 in previous English classes.